Trump challenges 'Pocahontas' Warren to DNA test to prove she's Native American

 Jackson withdrew his nomination because he lacked support not only from Democrats but also from key Senate Republicans after allegations of misconduct arose when the Senate's Veterans Affairs Committee began reviewing his nomination.

+As the top Democrat on the Senate Veterans Affairs Committee, Tester led the charge in publicizing the allegations, which he said included drunkenness on the job and overprescribing medications.

-Even as he took aim at Tester, Trump also spoke of his own record of supporting reforms at the Veterans Administration — which include laws written by Tester.
+Even as Trump took aim at Tester, he also spoke of his own record of supporting reforms at the Veterans Administration — which include laws written by Tester.

 Tester took out ads in Montana papers in advance of the president's visit to highlight their areas of agreement.
 But no one who attended Thursday's rally would be confused about which candidate Trump supports.